LeViteZer-Oy/LeViteZer-Protocol/README.md

 | 242  | Camera Id Mapping 3                    | -      | -      | camera 3 and 7 to Map.
 First byte for camera 3, second byte for camera 7 |
 | 243  | Camera Id Mapping 4                    | -      | -      | camera 4 and 8 to Map.
 First byte for camera 4, second byte for camera 8 |

-Sending this message will reset all previouly send, The message must contain the complete mapping for all cameras to be mapped when using mode 2 or mode 3.
+Sending this message will reset all previouly send, The message must contain the complete mapping for all cameras to be mapped when using mode 3.

 #### Mode 1
 The default Mode.
 The messages are forwarded difrectly to SDI, no limitation on available camera numbers, no automatic resending